-Yuille received her J.D. from the Columbia University School of Law, where she was one of two undergraduate students in the nation chosen to begin law school in the Advanced Interdisciplinary Legal Education (A.I.L.E.)
-Program.
-She earned an undergraduate degree, with honors, from The Johns Hopkins University and a graduate diploma in international studies from the SAIS, Bologna Center.
-After law school she also served as a law clerk for Judge Dorothy W. Nelson of the U.S. Court of Appeals for the 9th Circuit and worked as a socio-economic development lawyer in Latin America.
+Professor Yuille received her J.D. from Columbia University School of Law, where she not only was one of two undergraduate students in the nation chosen to begin law school in the Advanced Interdisciplinary Legal Education (A.I.L.E.)
+Program but was one of two Columbia Law students selected for doctoral level research at the prestigious European University Institute near Florence, Italy.
+She earned an undergraduate degree, with honors, from The Johns Hopkins University and a graduate diploma in international studies from the Paul H. Nitze School of Advanced International Studies (SAIS), Bologna Center.

 - Corporate Governance